8 Things to Know About VA Loan Assumptions

 7) You’ll probably pay a VA loan funding fee.

 A VA loan assumption can save thousands of dollars, but don’t forget about paying the funding fee—0.5% of the loan.
-However, there are exemptions for the military member if they have a service-related disability.
+However, there are exemptions for military members if they have a service-related disability.
 A surviving spouse may also hold exemption status.

-8) You cannot finance your down payment if needed.
+8) You cannot finance your down payment with a VA loan assumption.

 One of the best things about a new VA loan is that you don’t need a down payment.
 Unfortunately, this isn’t true for an assumption.
-You’ll have to come up with the difference between the home price and the amount left on the loan as a down payment.
+You’ll have to produce the difference between the home price and the amount left on the loan as a down payment.

 For example, if there’s $500,000 left on the mortgage and the sale price is $700,000, it's up to you to find $200,000.
-It’s not always easy to come up with hundreds of thousands of dollars!
-In fact, depending on the numbers, you may not save enough with a low interest rate to make the assumption worth it.
+Depending on the numbers, you may not save enough with a low interest rate to make the assumption worth it.

 Get even more home buying help with our library of free guides, and grab our free resource on finances below.